Australian Cattle Dogs

 The head is strong and must be in balance with other proportions of the dog and in keeping with its general conformation.
 The broad skull is slightly curved between the ears, flattening to a slight but definite stop.
 The cheeks muscular, neither coarse nor prominent with the underjaw strong, deep and well developed.
 The foreface is broad and well filled in under the eyes, tapering gradually to form a medium length, deep, powerful muzzle with the skull and muzzle on parallel planes.
 The lips are tight and clean.
 Nose black.

 Eyes – The eyes should be of oval shape and medium size, neither prominent nor sunken and must express alertness and intelligence.
 A warning or suspicious glint is characteristic when approached by strangers.
-Eye color, dark brown.
+Eye color should be shades of brown, but other colors should not be a disqualification.

 Ears – The ears should be of moderate size, preferably small rather than large, broad at the base, muscular, pricked and moderately pointed neither spoon nor bat eared.
 The ears are set wide apart on the skull, inclining outwards, sensitive in their use and pricked when alert, the leather should be thick in texture and the inside of the ear fairly well furnished with hair.